Tusko/ACF-Field-Name-Copier/README.md

 # ACF-Copier

+ACF 6.0.3 comes with its own copy Feature.
+This repository is kept for historical reasons.

 Plugin helps you to quick copy field name of created ACF field.
 Creates inputs with fields name to quick copy it.